 Do Shareholders Assess Managers’ Use of Accruals to Manage Earnings as a Negative Signal of Trustworthiness Even When its Outcome Serves Shareholders’ Interests?

-Keywords: earnings management; accruals vs. real methods; trust; investment decisions
+Keywords: earnings management; shareholders' interests; accruals; trust; investment decisions

 Suggested Citation: Suggested Citation